Helping Reduce the Risk of Sexual Assault

 - If you consume alcohol, do so in moderation.

 - Do not leave your beverage unattended or accept a drink from an open container.

-- When you are with someone, communicate clearly to ensure he or she knows your limits from the beginning.
+- When you are with someone, communicate clearly to ensure he or she knows your limits and/or expectations from the beginning.
 Both verbal and nonverbal (body language) communication can be used to ensure the message is understood.

 - If you go on a date with someone you do not know very well, tell a close friend what your plans are.

 You have the right to say "No" even if you:

 - First say “Yes,” and then change your mind